mbarley333/weather-server/README.md

 # Weather Server

-A Go based HTTP server that accepts GET and POST requests.
-Returns weather data in JSON format.
+A Go based HTTP project that works with weather data

 ## Goals